phpactor/phpactor/doc/reference/refactorings.rst

 This is one of the most common refactorings.
 Decomposing code into discrete methods helps to make code understandable and maintainable.

-Extracting a method manually involes:
+Extracting a method manually involves:

 1. Creating a new method
 2. Moving the relevant block of code to that method.